ashok5141/ashok5141.github.io/docs/DevSecOps/Kubernetes.md

     - **Container Runtime (Docker/containerd)**: If escaped, the attacker gains control of the underlying host machine.

 ### Part 2 - Mapping Threat Models to Kubernetes Goat Scenarios
+- The **STRIDE** model (Spoofing, Tampering, Repudiation, Information Disclosure, Denial of Service, Elevation of Privilege) is the industry standard for these threats.

 | STRIDE Category | K8s Component At Risk | Threat Description | Kubernetes Goat Scenario Mapping |
 | :--- | :--- | :--- | :--- |